Online Dictionary of Intercultural Philosophy

 Multicultural (by Gerald Cipriani).
 A community that is multicultural is culturally diverse.
 Cultural multiplicity does not necessarily involve interactions or crossovers between the various cultures that constitute the community in question.

 Naturalism (from an intercultural perspective).
 Naturalism refers to our stance about how to construct knowledge about nature (by Frederik Moreira dos Santos).
-More ALAF
+More ALAFI

 Organic (by TBB).
 Historically, the scope of philosophical reflections on the organic has been broad because the organic addresses universal and individual ways of interpreting the world order and of how people should live within that world order.
 The organic concerns ethics, aesthetics, and religion.
 More